infobloxopen/infoblox-ansible/README.md

 Contributing
 ============
-We welcome your contributions to Infoblox Nios Modules.
+We welcome your contributions to Infoblox NIOS Modules for Ansible Collections.
 See [CONTRIBUTING.md](https://github.com/infobloxopen/infoblox-ansible/blob/master/ansible_collections/infoblox/nios_modules/CONTRIBUTING.md) for more details.